stingram/SFND_Radar_Target_Generation_And_Detection/Readme.md

 ```

 #### 2. Simulation Loop
-Simulate Target movement and calculate the beat or mixed signal for every timestamp.
+Simulate Target movement and calculate the beat or mixed signal for every time step.

 ```Matlab
 %The number of chirps in one sequence.